ActionLabNetwork/ourvoice/config/content/faq.md

 ## 5. How long is the OurVoice platform open?

-The message forum will be available for all {{frontmatter.participants}} for 2 weeks {{frontmatter.startDate}} - {{frontmatter.endDate}}.
+The message forum will be available for all Monash University staff and students for 2 weeks {{frontmatter.startDate}} - {{frontmatter.endDate}}.
 After this time the system will close and the data collected from your participation on the platform will be analysed and compiled into a report for your organisation.

 ## 6. Great, I am happy that OURVOICE.app is safe and secure.
 How do I get started?